dzy3/KCD/README.md

 ## Citation

-If you find this repository useful, please cite our paper:
+If you find this repository useful, please cite our paper.

 ## Acknowledgement